chikamichi/typometer/README.md

 ## TODO

-* [app] WPM record to allow the user to compete against a ghost on next run
+* [app] WPM record to allow the user to compete against an averaged ghost on next run
 * [app] better ghost behaviour would be to replicate typing rythm entirely
 * [app] fix `tabindex` or similar to allow keyboard-centric UX
 * [app] fullfledged metrics/records: